bruno-chavez/ancestorquotes/README.md

 This is a pretty small and niche project, created mainly to have fun, so do that!

-Complete list of quotes to be added soon.

 Only tested on Linux.

 Quotes are parsed from quotes.go which contains a json